A canoe in the Boundary Waters

 There is virtually nothing better than basking in the lake’s wide-open spaces and panoramic vistas while dipping an oar into its silky smooth waters.
 On sunny days, the water takes on an almost turquoise hue that will make you feel like you’re in the Caribbean rather than Minnesota.

-If you’re feeling up to a portage, Sea Gull has you covered there, too.
-Derived from the French word “porter,” which translates to “carry” in English, portaging in the Boundary Waters is the act of carrying your boat over a land route from one lake into another.
+If you’re feeling up to a portage, Seagull has you covered there, too.
+Derived from the French word “porter,” which translates to “carry” in English, portaging in the Boundary Waters is the act of carrying your boat over a land route from one lake to another.
 Portaging offers visitors a quick change of both pace and scenery, and is one of the Boundary Waters’ most emblematic activities.

 Two men catch a fish in the Boundary Waters